Financial assistance from the university should be viewed as a supplement to the financial efforts of the family/student.

 The financial aid office places primary emphasis on financial need, enrollment status, academic achievement, character and future promise.
 Your need-based aid amount is calculated by subtracting your expected family contribution (EFC), as determined by your FAFSA results, from the cost of attendance.

-Finally, an Award Notification Letter will be mailed to the new incoming freshman or emailed to returning students listing the sources, amounts, and terms for which assistance is offered.
+An Award Notification Letter will be mailed to the new incoming freshman or emailed to returning students listing the sources, amounts, and terms for which assistance is offered.

 Things to know about Financial Aid: